pinobatch/numism/docs/gb_emu_testing.md

 8.
 9.
 10.
-11. `halt inc a` double-increments only when interrupt is pending
+11. `di halt inc d halt inc e` double-increments only E (halt bug)
-12. `inc hl` in mode 2 corrupts OAM only on DMG, and GBC palette can be written and read back during vblank only on GBC
+12. `di halt inc d halt inc e` calls no handler (VBA halt bug)
-13.
+13. `inc hl` in mode 2 corrupts OAM only on DMG, and GBC palette can be written and read back during vblank only on GBC
-14.
+14. `daa` with $9A00 and a few other key values of AF
 15.
 16.
 17.